 To be fair, these numbers are just a best guess and we won't have accurate projections until our beta test has been running a bit longer.
 But it's clear that a top-up model works, where listeners enjoy access to a lot of great new music and easily transition to supporting the artists they fall in love with.

 What if an artist wants to embed a player on their site, streamed and tracked in their Resonate dashboard, but free for their fans to experience something new?
 No problem.

 What if an artist wants to give away the fifth stream if someone shares the song with one of their friends?
 We'll be happy to build in that feature too.

-Often when people hear about Resonate their first response is “wow, that’s gonna be hard going up against Spotify!”
+Often when people hear about Resonate a typical response is "wow, how are you going to compete against Spotify?"

 But the reality is, Spotify isn't our competition.

-You see, there’s an obscure reason why offering a pay-as-you-go model means we don’t really have many competitors.
+There's an obscure reason why offering a pay-as-you-go model doesn't really have much competition.
 According to research from Nielsen, the average music consumer spends $153 a year and half that goes to live shows.

 That means most consumers only have $76.50 left for spending directly on music (downloads, CDs, etc) but Spotify and Apple Music charge $120 per year.

 Therefore, it's easy to conclude that there are a LOT of music consumers who are not going to commit to a paid subscription service that eats up most of their music budget every year.
 But they certainly might be interested in an ad-free streaming service that only costs them $30-$60 a year.

 To sum up, we think artists will make more money with Resonate, not just because it converts casual listeners into dedicated fans, but because with us every single stream will be counted and paid for at the same rate, something no other service does.